 A good place to sell old electronics (without any fees) is Craigslist.
 You can sell unwanted devices by posting a local ad and meeting up with potential buyers.

 Another website you can use to sell old devices is Kijiji, which works similar to Craigslist.
-However, Kijiji only works in Canada.
+Kijiji is basically the Canadian version of Craigslist.

 2. Donate old Electronics

 Donating electronics to the needy is also a practice followed by many.
 It not only gives the gadget a new life, but also makes you feel good about yourself.

 To learn more about donating gadgets safely and correctly, check out this EPA guide on donating and recycling electronics.

 3. Recycle and Dispose of E-Waste Properly